American Sign Language Matching Activities for Kids (42 Free PDFs)

 All you do for this activity is use a paper clip or clothespin to match the ASL sign to the correct letter.
 It’s a way for kids to self-evaluate and check their own work.
 Yes, answer keys are included when you print them.

-Sign Language Numbers Clip Cards
+Sign Language Numbers Matching

 Next up is the same sign language activity, but this time the clip cards have numbers instead of letters.